 Here we will briefly justify our reasons for neglecting the anisotropic active part of the stress tensor in further analysis and in the main text.
 The anisotropic term is of the form

-depending on the sign of this term it can either stabilise or destabilise bend and splay respectively, see Fig.~\fig{fig:neamticForces}L. This term would not only lead to an expulsion of actin from the centre of the aster (discussed in detail later), Fig.~\fig{fig:neamticForces}R, but also to excessive shear banding not seen in experiments.
-For these reason we will choose to neglect it from our analysis as it does not seem to play a large role in the system.
-Similar approaches in the literature also make this approximation, see, for example, \cite{husain_emergent_2017}.
+depending on the sign of this term it can either stabilise or destabilise bend and splay respectively.
+This term would lead not only to an expulsion of actin from the centre of the aster (discussed in detail later), Fig.~\fig{fig:neamticForces}, but also to excessive shear banding not seen in experiments.
+For these reasons, we will choose to neglect it from our analysis, as it does not seem to play a large role in the system.
+Similar approaches in the literature also make this approximation; see, for example, \cite{husain_emergent_2017}.

-\subsubsection{Quasi-steady state equations for higher ATP concentrations: perturbative solution}
+\subsection{Quasi-steady state equations for higher ATP concentrations: perturbative solution}

-Here we outline the quasi steady state multi-timescale expansion which we will use to find solutions for the spiral texture (we solve the full equations in the case of the aster as they are genuine steady-state solutions at low ATP).
+Here we outline the quasi-steady state multi-timescale expansion which we will use to find solutions for the spiral texture (we solve the full equations in the case of the aster, as they are genuine steady-state solutions at low ATP).

 For low myosin density and high ATP concentration $\epsilon=\rho_m/k\rho_a$ is then a small parameter.
 Assuming the non-dimensionalised actin diffusion is of a similar order of magnitude to $\epsilon$ and adding the equations for myosin and actin force balance together gives